An explicit isomorphism of different representations of the Ext functor using residue currents: Pseudomeromorphic and almost semi-meromorphic currents

 Almost semi-meromorphic functions are special cases of so-called pseudomeromorphic currents, as introduced in \cite{AW2}.
 The class of pseudomeromorphic currents is closed under multiplication with smooth forms and under $\dbar$.
 One important property of pseudomeromorphic currents is that they satisfy the following \emph{dimension principle}.

-\begin{proposition} Let $T$ be a pseudomeromorphic $(*,q)$-current on $X$ with support on a subvariety $Z$.
+\begin{proposition} Let $T$ be a pseudomeromorphic $(*,q)$-current on $X$ with support on an analytic subset $Z$.
 If $\codim Z > q$, then $T = 0$. \end{proposition}

-Given a pseudomeromorphic current $T$ and a subvariety $V$, in \cite{AW2} was introduced a restriction of $T$ to $X\setminus V$, which is a pseudomeromorphic current on $X$ defined by $\mathbf{1}_{X \setminus V} T \defeq \lim_{\epsilon \to 0} \chi(|F|^2/\epsilon) T$, where $\chi$ is a cut-off function as above, and $F$ is a section of a holomorphic vector bundle such that $V = \{ F = 0 \}$.
-A pseudomeromorphic current $T$ on $X$ is said to have the standard extension property (SEP) if $\mathbf{1}_{X \setminus V} T = T$ for any subvariety $V$ of positive codimension.
+Given a pseudomeromorphic current $T$ and an analytic subset $V$, in \cite{AW2} was introduced a restriction of $T$ to $X\setminus V$, which is a pseudomeromorphic current on $X$ defined by $\mathbf{1}_{X \setminus V} T \defeq \lim_{\epsilon \to 0} \chi(|F|^2/\epsilon) T$, where $\chi$ is a cut-off function as above, and $F$ is a section of a holomorphic vector bundle such that $V = \{ F = 0 \}$.
+A pseudomeromorphic current $T$ on $X$ is said to have the standard extension property (SEP) if $\mathbf{1}_{X \setminus V} T = T$ for any analytic subset $V$ of positive codimension.
 It follows from the dimension principle and the fact that the restriction commutes with multiplication with smooth forms that almost semi-meromorphic currents have the SEP.
 In particular, if $\alpha$ is a smooth form on $X \setminus V$, and $\alpha$ has an extension as an almost semi-meromorphic current $a$ on $X$, then the extension is given by

 Let $a$ be an almost semi-meromorphic current on $X$.
-Let $Z$ be the smallest subvariety of $X$ of positive codimension such that $a$ is smooth outside of $Z$.
+Let $Z$ be the smallest analytic subset of $X$ of positive codimension such that $a$ is smooth outside of $Z$.
 By \cite{AW3}*{Proposition~4.16}, $\mathbf{1}_{X \setminus Z} \dbar a$ is almost semi-meromorphic on $X$.
 The \emph{residue} $R(a)$ of $a$ is defined by

+The proposition \cite{AW3}*{Proposition~4.16} mentioned above may be slightly reformulated in the following way, which will be useful later. \begin{proposition} Let $Z$ be an analytic subset of $X$ of positive codimension, and let $\alpha$ be a smooth form on $X \setminus Z$ which admits an extension as an almost semi-meromorphic current to $X$.
+Then $\dbar \alpha$ admits an extension as an almost semi-meromorphic current to $X$. \end{proposition}

 Note that

 Since $a$ is almost semi-meromorphic, and thus has the SEP, it follows by \eqref{eq:asmExtension} that

 where $\chi$ is as above, $F$ is a section of a vector bundle such that $\{ F = 0 \} \supseteq Z$, and $F \not\equiv 0$ and $\chi_\epsilon = \chi(|F|^2/\epsilon)$.
 It follows directly from for example \eqref{eq:residue} that if $\psi$ is a smooth form, then